aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ordered_map.md

 Uses cmp::compare for ordering, which compares primitive types natively, and uses common lexicographical sorting for complex types.

+TODO: all iterator functions are public(friend) for now, so that they can be modified in a backward incompatible way.
+They are waiting for Move improvement that will allow references to be part of the struct Allowing cleaner iterator APIs

 -  [Struct `Entry`](#0x1_ordered_map_Entry)
 -  [Enum `OrderedMap`](#0x1_ordered_map_OrderedMap)